zhouzypaul/zhouzypaul.github.io/_pages/research.md

 layout: splash
 permalink: /research/
 ---
 My research ambition is to build **autonomous agents** that can solve a wide variety of complex tasks and continuously learn new ones.
 I believe this calls for decision-making systems that can effectively build on **prior knowledge** (e.g. large-scale pre-training) and use that prior to **continually** generalize to new tasks quickly.
 Towards this goal, I work on various aspects of **robotics** and **reinforcement learning**.
-Currently, I am most excited about incorporating RL into large-scale pre-training for robotic foundation models, and how to post-train robotic policies to extremeley high performance with and without RL.
+Currently, I am most excited about incorporating RL into large-scale pre-training for robotic foundation models, and how to post-train robotic policies to extremely high performance with and without RL.
 I am fortunate to be advised by professor [Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/) at UC Berkeley.
 During my undergrad I was advised by professors [George Konidaris](https://cs.brown.edu/people/gdk/) and [Michael Littman](https://www.littmania.com) at Brown.
 Please check out my selected work below.
 {: style="text-align: center;font-size:110%;padding-top:40px"}